-We provide structural monitoring systems for continuous monitoring for buildings, towers, bridges, pillars etc. Structural Health Monitoring is a process whereby we can predict damage to engineering structures.
+We provide structural monitoring systems for the continuous monitoring of buildings, towers, bridges, pillars etc. Structural Health Monitoring is a process whereby we can predict damage to engineering structures.
 We achieve this by placing a lot of sensors connected to a common system.

 This has been widely embraced in the entire world as technology changes.
 The construction of skyscrapers and wide bridges has widely contributed to its embrace.

 The entire structural system may be damaged due to material quality.
 It can as well be a result of a change in the whole structure’s properties and ageing.
 The system performance can be initiated by different factors.
 One of them is a change in system connectivity and boundary conditions.